kopaka1822/EntityCS/README.md

 });
 ```

-This may seem slower like the other approach but with compiler inlining this approach is exactly as fast as the previous.
+This may seem slower like the other approach but with function inlining this approach is exactly as fast as the previous.
 A way to improve independent per entity actions for a bigger amount of entities is running this function on multiple threads.
 With the manager this can be easily done: